Sanhei/GLE-Model-validation-and-analysis/README.md

 $$\Gamma=\frac{\gamma}{\tau_\Gamma}e^{-\frac{t}{\tau_\Gamma}}$$
 $\tau_D=\frac{L^2\gamma}{k_BT}$ is the friction-related diffusion time, the time taken to diffuse a distance $L$. $k_BT$ is thermal energy. $\gamma$ is the friction of system.

+By varying these two parameters, you can change the inertia and memory effect in the system.

 ## Trajectory making
 This will be in the document named (timestep_changing)